-The Public Authority For Minor Affairs
+Public Authority for Minors Affairs

-Based on the Authority's role of guardianship over Kuwaiti minors and based on its social responsibility, Kuwait National Cinema Company trained approximately 50 minors between the ages of 15 to 21 years, and provided job opportunities for them in Cinescape theaters in their free time during the summer vacation, focusing on developing their skills, investing their time, and also identifying their abilities and potential to assume responsibility and be self-reliant.
+Based on the role of the authority in guardianship over Kuwaiti minors and in line with its social responsibility, Kuwait National Cinema Company trained approximately 33 minors, aged between 15 and 21 years.
+The company provided them with training job opportunities at Cinescape theaters during their free time in the summer vacation.
+The focus was on developing their skills, making use of their time, and helping them recognize their abilities and potential to take on responsibilities and become more self-reliant.